What does my wallet's backup do?

 One of the reasons Bitcoin was created was to give control of money back to individuals.
 As it stands right now, when you deposit your money into a bank account or your crypto into an online exchange wallet, you are entrusting the bank or exchange to hold onto your funds.

 On the other hand, Exodus gives you the tools (a wallet with an easy to use interface) to access the blockchain so that you can send and receive funds as you wish, putting individuals in full control of their wealth.

 This also means that if something goes wrong at Exodus (we get hacked, we shut down, etc.) you still have control over your assets.
-All you would have to do is import your 12-word recovery phrase into another similar solution.
+All you would have to do is import your secret 12-word recovery phrase into another similar solution.

-Therefore, during the backup process, make sure to write down your 12-word recovery phrase on paper and create your wallet's password.
+Therefore, during the backup process, make sure to write down your secret phrase on paper and create your wallet's password.
 You only have to backup once!
-Once you have your recovery phrase, you don’t have to worry about losing your funds if something happens to your device.
+Once you have your secret phrase, you don’t have to worry about losing your funds if something happens to your device.
 Simply restore your wallet, and Exodus will gather all of your balances, transactions, and exchange history, so that you can pick up where you left off!
 Backing up your wallet is the most important thing you can do to protect your funds and make sure you will always have access to your coins.
 You only need to backup once.

 All of these are really important and they are all private information for your eyes only!

 Your secret phrase is the “master private key” to all of your assets.
 All of your private keys are mathematically derived from your 12-word phrase, also known as the seed or secret phrase.
 In other words, the 12-word recovery phrase by itself will give full access to ALL of your blockchain assets to anyone who has it!

 See our article on The Do’s and Don’ts of 12-Word Phrases and Private Keys for tips on keeping your secret phrase safe.

 - Write them on a piece of paper.